anegg0/gr0wing-hugo/content/posts/2013-01-21-war-is-over-the-moment-you-end-it.md

 ### The unique art of losing

 I spotted a high score notification on a friend&#8217;s Facebook feed today.
-It said: &#8220;I got 53235 points while escaping from a Giant Demon Monkey in Temple Run 2.
-Beat that!&#8221;
+It said: "I got 53235 points while escaping from a Giant Demon Monkey in Temple Run 2.
+Beat that!"

 I love temple run, I play it in the bathroom when the business that got me there takes too long.

 <!--more-->

-I tried to compliment that guy on his score by leaving him a comment saying that &#8220;I had never heard of the Giant Demon in temple run&#8221; and that &#8220;I should try harder next time I play&#8221;.
+I tried to compliment that guy on his score by leaving him a comment saying that "I had never heard of the Giant Demon in temple run" and that "I should try harder next time I play".

 What an awkward way of being nice.
 People often freak out when I try to be friendly, anyway.

-Why didn&#8217;t I just say: &#8220;Kudos!&#8221; or &#8220;Wow!&#8221;
+Why didn&#8217;t I just say: "Kudos!" or "Wow!"

-Of course, he took it the wrong way and started arguing that it wasn&#8217;t a &#8220;Giant Demon&#8221; but a monkey.
+Of course, he took it the wrong way and started arguing that it wasn&#8217;t a "Giant Demon" but a monkey.

 Like it mattered whether he won over a Demon or an Iguana or a hip of Radioactive crab manure…?